 From my perspective, it all comes down to two main aspects:

-Throughout human history, we have always shared news via word of mouth, but this has become ever so much more powerful since we started doing it online.
+Throughout human history, we have always shared news via word of mouth.
+This has become so much more powerful since we started doing it online.
 No longer are we limited to only our own social networks.
 We now have hashtags, interest groups and targeted advertising.
-The algorithms used by our social media platforms are designed to facilitate viral EWOM and you just have to look at how many shares, likes or comments a post has received to see that this is true.
+The algorithms used by our social media platforms are designed to facilitate viral EWOM.
+You only have to look at how many shares, likes or comments a post has received to see that this is true.

 EWOM is all good and well, but we don’t tend to pay attention to just anyone.
-We form virtual relationships with these so-called influencers.
-These might be one-way relationships, in that you feel that you know the person that you follow on Instagram or Tumbler very well, but they don’t even know your name, but that doesn’t matter.
+We form virtual relationships with these so-called Travel Influencers.
+These might be one-way relationships, in that you feel that you know the person that you follow on Instagram or Tiktok very well, but in reality…. they don’t even know your name.

-Influencers have facilitated the formation of a new type of ‘reference group’.
-The concept of reference group has a long tradition in social history where it is used to understand how individuals identify with and form relationships with other individuals or groups.
+Travel Influencers have facilitated the formation of a new type of ‘reference group’.
+The concept of a reference group has a long tradition in social history; it is used to understand how individuals identify with and form relationships with other individuals or groups.
 A common understanding of a reference group is where a group of people or a person has the ability to significantly influence the behaviour of other individuals.
-Reference groups can be family groups, friends, sporting associates or working colleagues, for example.
+Reference groups can be family groups, friends, sporting associates or work colleagues, for example.
 They can also be a group of people with a shared interest.

-In effect, an influencer acts as the ‘head’ of the social group.
-People look to him/her for advice, reviews or simply to follow their activities or opinions.
-Whilst the influencer may not be familiar with all of his/her followers, they are very familiar with the influencer.
+In effect, a Travel Influencer acts as the ‘head’ of the social group.
+People look to him/her for advice and reviews about all things travel related, or simply to follow their activities or opinions.
+Whilst the Travel Influencer may not be familiar with all of his/her followers, *they* are very familiar with the influencer.
 This bond facilitates a level of trust, almost like a friendship.
 This level of trust is difficult to establish through traditional marketing mediums and is why more and more organisations are turning to influencers for their marketing efforts.

 Am I a Travel Influencer?